shsonavane/simple_streamlit/README.md

 ### Sentiment Analysis

 The model for this web app did not require any data to "train".
 Instead, it just needs to be instantiated and saved as a model.pickle file.
 All this is done in the train_model.py file, namely because the model itself is used to prepare data for the web app (see the `df_sentiment` dataframe).

+Typically, models should also be saved in some cloud storage location, but for our purposes, saving the model to the GitHub repository is okay (especially because it is not very big).

 ## Streamlit